culturecreates/artsdata-data-model/_classes/event.md

 To give it a try:
 1. Go to the [W3C entity reconciliation test bench](https://reconciliation-api.github.io/testbench/#/client/https%3A%2F%2Fapi.artsdata.ca%2Frecon)
 2. Select the type "Concept" (optional)
+3. Click the button "Add property"
+4. Enter the Property ID "skos:inScheme" and the value "adr:ArtsdataEventTypes"
-3. Enter the name of an event type, such as Circus
+5. Enter the name of an event type, such as Circus
-4. Click the Reconcile button
+6. Click the Reconcile button